 - 1. Gain the knowledge of techniques in solving real life problems. - 2.
 Analyse the Correlation and Regression concepts. - 3.
-Knowledge of solving the problems on measures. - 4.
-Understand the concept of moment generating function. - 5.
-Determine the probabilities for distributions.
+Knowledge of solving the problems on curve fitting. - 4.
+Understand the concept of time series analysis - 5.
+Determine the control limits and draw the related control charts